In IUB or IUPUI campus housing, how do I connect to the network?

 - Further information

-Connect your computer to the IU Secure wireless network, if it is available.
-See Wireless networking in IUB and IUPUI campus housing.
+Connect your device to the IU Secure wireless network, if it is available.

 If IU Secure is not available, and you want to configure your own wireless access point, see At IUB, if my campus residence does not yet have IU Secure wireless network access, how do I configure a wireless access point?